AnClark/faust-vst/README.md

 In contrast to faust-lv2, the same architecture is used for both effect (VST) and instrument (VSTi) plugins.
-For the latter, you may define the `NVOICES` macro at build time in the same manner as with the lv2synth.cpp architecture, or you may specify the maximum number of voices with the `nvoices` meta key in the Faust source.
+For the latter, you may define the `NVOICES` macro at build time in the same manner as with the lv2synth.cpp architecture.
+Moreover, it is also possible to specify the maximum number of voices with the `nvoices` meta key in the Faust source.

 Please check examples/organ.dsp in the distributed sources for a simple example of an instrument plugin.
 The rules for creating the voice controls `freq`, `gain` and `gate` are the same as for the lv2synth.cpp architecture.
-To compile an instrument plugin with the faust2faustvst script, you can either specify the maximum polyphony with the `-nvoices` option, or add a definition like the following to the beginning of your Faust source:
+To compile an instrument plugin with the faust2faustvst script, you can either specify the maximum polyphony with the `-nvoices` option, e.g.:
+`faust2faustvst -nvoices 16 organ.dsp`.
+Or you may add a definition like the following to the beginning of your Faust source:

     nvoices "16";

 If both are specified then the command line option takes precedence.
 Using `-nvoices 0` (or `nvoices "0";` in the Faust source) creates an ordinary effect plugin without MIDI note processing.
+This is also the default if none of these options are specified.

 [1]: http://www.steinberg.net/en/company/developers.html
 [2]: http://faust.grame.fr/